amaclean2/intro-to-python/README.md

 Python is extremely simple to get started, but first we're going to get introduced to a couple applications.

+- First thing, go to https://github.com/amaclean2/intro-to-python.
+- There should be a button in the upper right corner that says Fork.
+- Click on it and it will copy all the code in the assignment into your GitHub.
+- Click on clone or download and copy the url.

 On your computer, there's an application called terminal.
 Terminal is a command line editor for your computer.
 Everything you can do on your computer, you can do in terminal.
 You just have to learn the commands for what you want to do.
 We'll start with a couple simple ones first.

-A side note, when you're talking in computer science, folders are called directories, so that's what we'll refer to them as.

 ```
     cd       "change directory" lets you navigate between directories on your computer